 Today’s buildings and equipment are becoming more automated, and automation adds to complexity.
 In industrial and commercial buildings, the use of automated HVAC, electronic and pneumatic systems, auxiliary power, and special environmental technologies are becoming more and more common.
 The potential cost of breakdown to these critical systems and assets is becoming an increasing risk to facility and maintenance management.
 Even more worrisome, maintenance staffs are being asked to do more with less while systems continue to grow in complexity

 With competitive marketplace pressures increasing, building owners and facility managers are striving to find new and better ways to contain and control the cost of doing business.
 As a result of economic pressure, long neglected equipment maintenance and asset management is becoming recognized as another potentially productive, profitable field of management.
 Today’s managers are focused on cutting equipment repair costs and improving the efficiency of maintenance and engineering departments.
+The importance of maintenance management is realized now more than ever.

 The Potential Costs for Doing Nothing are High

 Industry statistics show that maintenance can account for up to 60% of a plant’s controllable operating costs.
-When scheduled maintenance is not followed, premature breakdown is a certain outcome.
+When scheduled preventive maintenance is not followed, premature breakdown is a certain outcome.
 For older machines and equipment with considerable amount of wear and tear, not only is operation more risky but maintenance and repair costs are even higher.
 Aside from direct repair costs, there are also the realities of work stoppage, damaged or defective product, missed business opportunities, strained client relationships due to production downtime, employee overtime, and emergency inventory purchasing.

 Maintenance Efforts are Misguided